phqchau/music_therapy/README.md

 # music_therapy
-Web app that takes user inputs to get songs from their past.
+Web app that lets user get songs from their past.

 Try it <a href="http://musictherapy.pythonanywhere.com/">here</a>.